 To put things in perspective, a SaaS application only includes the two layers on the right side: Cloud Platform and Cloud Applications.

 Those two layers alone are usually enough to keep any Product Manager on their toes.
-So you can imagine how adding three extra layers becomes exponentially more complex because you have to make decisions at each of these layers and make sure your decisions are consistent across all five layers.
+So, you can imagine how adding three extra layers becomes exponentially more complex because you must make decisions at each layer and ensure your decisions are consistent across all five layers.

-As an IoT Product Manager, it can be very daunting to know where to start or how to organize your thoughts.
-One of the hardest parts is knowing which questions you should be asking.
+As an IoT Product Manager, knowing where to start or how to organize your thoughts can be daunting.
+One of the most complex parts is knowing which questions you should be asking.

 The Solution: An IoT Framework for Product Managers

-The IoT Decision Framework provides you with a structured approach to uncover the questions you need to ask and navigate across the various departments to make the best decisions for your product.
+The IoT Decision Framework provides a structured approach to uncover the questions you need to ask and navigate across the various departments to make the best decisions for your product.

 Think of it as a map to help you discover all the necessary considerations as you build your IoT business plan, roadmap, backlog, etc.